-Fall events are starting to pop up on the calendar, and you can expect a busy October and end of September.
-Here are some of the food-related ones.
+Fall food events are starting to pop up on the calendar, and you can expect a busy October and end of September.

 If you’ve been watching the SEC Network, it’s likely you’ve caught the trailer for “TrueSouth,” a new show from professional Southerner and food writer and one-time/sometime Athenian John T. Edge.
 The Athens episode premieres this Tuesday, Sept.
 25 at 7 p.m., and there’s a watch party that starts half an hour earlier at Normal Bar.